 The RCIM is a multi-function PCI card that provides functions ideally suited for time-critical applications.
 The RCIM can be installed on any system with an available PCI slot.
-Refer to the "Real-Time Clock & Interrupt Module User's Guide PCI Form Factor" for more information.
+Refer to the "Real-Time Clock & Interrupt Module PCI Form Factor User's Guide" for more information.

 4.0.
-Installation Procedures
+Release 1.2 Installation Procedures

 iHawk systems are normally shipped fully installed.
 The installation procedures provided below need only be used in the event a system must be re-gened.
+If you have Release 1.1 installed and want to upgrade to Release 1.2, refer to Upgrading Existing 1.1 System to Release 1.2 on page 11 for detailed instructions.